Doinglifewell/Astar_dApp_Staking/dApp_Staking_Profile_Post.md

 # DeStore Network - Initial Stake Pool Offering (ISPO)

+## What is an Initial Stake Pool Offering (ISPO)?
+An ISPO is a fundraising approach where projects distribute tokens to participants who stake a specific cryptocurrency in a designated pool.
+Instead of purchasing tokens/equity outright, individuals stake their tokens to support the project.
+The amount of staked tokens determines the participant’s eligibility for new project tokens/equity.
+ISPOs often reward participants with project tokens/equity in proportion to the amount they stake and the duration of their stake.

 ## About DeStore:

 The DeStore platform aims to facilitate the adoption and management of Hybrid assets, which are physical assets connected to a **Digital Twin**.
 NFT technology for product based settlement, DeStore enables the creation,